namely/docker-protoc/README.md

 ## gRPC Gateway (Experimental)

-This repo also provides a script `all/generate_gateway.sh` that will generate an Docker image of a [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) for your proto.
-Run it locally, specifying your proto file, the name of your gRPC service (we could figure it out by parsing the proto file, but for now this is easier), and the name of the Docker container to generate.
+This repo also provides a docker images `namely/gen-grpc-gateway` that generates a gRPC gateway.
+After running this image, it will create a folder with a simple go [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) server.
+By default, this goes in the `gen/grpc-gateway` folder.

+This directory includes a Dockerfile.
+To build into a Docker image simply run `docker build -t my-container gen/grpc-gateway/`.

 The container is a stand-alone app that acts as an HTTP server and a gRPC client for your service.
 Run it with "docker run my-container --backend=grpc-service:50051", where --backend refers to your actual gRPC server's address.
+It listens on port 80 for HTTP traffic.

 ## grpc\_cli